About the LGPS

 - How is my pension calculated?

-- For every year you are in the new scheme, you will build up a pension based on your pensionable pay in that year
+- In the CARE scheme, you build up a pension based on your pensionable pay.

-- For each scheme year that you are a member, a pension equal to a 49th of your pensionable pay will be added to your pension account
+- For each scheme year that you are a member, a pension equal to a 49th of your pensionable pay is added to your pension account.

-So at the end of the scheme year, £500 is added to Ben's pension account.
-However, to ensure that the pension keeps its value, the total pension account will be adjusted in line with the cost of living (CPI – Consumer Price Index).
-If inflation was 3%, Ben's total pension account would be increased on 1 April 2015 to £515.
+At the end of the scheme year, £500 is added to Chris's pension account.
+However, to ensure that the pension keeps its value, the total pension account will be adjusted in line with the cost of living (currently based on the Consumer Price Index).
+The cost of living adjustment was 2.4% for the scheme year ending 31 March 2019, so Chris's total pension account would be increased on 1 April 2019 to £512.

-If Ben had been in the 50/50 section for the year ending 31 March 2015, the pension benefits he would have built up would have been half the amounts shown above.
+If Chris had been in the 50/50 scheme section for the year ending 31 March 2019, the pension benefits built up for that year would be half that shown above.

 For service between 1 April 2008 and 31 March 2014

-Your final pay ÷ 60 × the number of years you have been in the scheme.
+Your final pay ÷ 60 x the number of years/days you have been in the scheme.

 Details of the maximum tax-free cash payment you can take will be given to you shortly before your retirement.
 It is at that time you need to make a decision.